-I’m continuing to answer your questions on language learning and share the best tips and tricks I’ve learned over the past 10 years.
+In this post, I’ll try to answer questions about memorization techniques in a different way, sharing the best tips and tricks I’ve learned over the past 10 years.

 Recently, in a coaching session, one of my students complained to me that his memory was terrible and that he couldn’t retain verbs in his long-term memory.